 - Use the lighting wisely.
 If you can choose to use the light sources to create that extra effect in the living room.
 A simple idea is to place a few special sources around the metal surfaces, which will reflect the light to add that visual space.

 - Think of mason jars.
 Most of us stock away mason jars in the kitchen, but if you are smart enough, you can use these to add some extra elements in the living room.
 Hang these from the wall to shift the attention from the floor, or just place a few flowers in these on the shelves.

-- Get the TV on the wall.
+- Get the Gloss tv unit on the wall.
 You need more real floor space, and the entertainment unit is just taking up more space.
 A good idea is to get the TV on the wall, so that the unit can be removed.
 Just make sure that the viewing angles are right.

 - Weightless furniture is necessary.
 Get rid of anything in the living room that’s bulky or is taking up more space than expected.
 You can check online to find more on furniture that can have dual use and is light in terms of weight at the same time.

 - Finally, consider if you can use sliding doors.
 Sliding doors does make a space difference, if done right.
 In case you want more aesthetic value, consider replacing some of the interior door furniture.